domenp/simplerelic/README.md

 ```
 type AppMetric interface {

 	// Update the values on every requests (used in gin middleware)
 	Update(c *gin.Context)

-    // Clear the values (after they are reported)
-    Clear()

 	// ValueMap extracts all values to be reported to NewRelic
+	// Note that this function is also responsible for clearing the values
+	// after they have been reported.
 	ValueMap() map[string]float32
 }
 ```